When is a child old enough to explain concepts like rape that appear in a story?

 Answer:

-My general answer for younger children is giving them only enough to satisfy their questions.
+My general answer for younger children is to give them only enough to satisfy their questions.
 The answers you have given are quite good and age-appropriate for your son.

 When is a good time to give more details?
 That depends on the physical maturity of the child, which varies greatly.
 Basically you will want to discuss matters of sexual maturation sometime after puberty begins.